 Vermont given federal money to assess spread of Zika-carrying mosquitoes in area

-BRANDON — State officials say they will use a new pot of federal money to keep an eye out for mosquitoes carrying the Zika virus and to educate health care providers who may see people with the tropical disease.
+BRANDON — State officials say they will use a new pot of federal money to keep an eye out for mosquitos carrying the Zika virus and to educate health care providers who may see people with the tropical disease.

 The U.S. Centers for Disease Control this month awarded a $200,000 grant to the state of Vermont to address the threat of the Zika virus.
 The money will be split between the state Agency of Agriculture and the Department of Health and used to trap and test mosquitos as well as to educate health providers and the public about the virus.